hannahborel/agency-demo/README.md

 # Creative Agency Landing Page
-Creative Agency web design

-This is a template landing page design for a Creative Agency.
+This is a template design for a Creative Agency landing page.
+This can be used as a starter page to customize for different clients and their needs.